Age UK's Befriending Services

 How does Age UK pair people?

-• Age UK understand the importance of pairing people with somebody who they are are likely to get along with.
+• Age UK understand the importance of pairing people with somebody who they are likely to get along with.
 Therefore, they work very hard to match people based on their shared interests and hobbies.
 Sometimes it can take Age UK a few weeks to find the right match.

 • In the case that the service user does not feel like they get along with their befriender after a few calls/visits, Age UK will be able to talk them through the available options.